-By virtue of Section 12B(4) of the High Court Ordinance, sister ship arrests are permitted under Hong Kong law.
-Under Section 12B(4), a sister ship may be arrested if, when the cause of action arose, the defendant was the 'owner or charterer of, or in possession or in control' of the offending ship, and at the time when the action is brought, the defendant is 'the beneficial owner as respects all the shares' of the ship to be arrested.
-In the Decurion case,87 the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control that would normally come with the possession of a ship.
+By virtue of Section 12B(4) of the High Court Ordinance, a sister ship may be arrested if, when the cause of action arose, the defendant was the 'owner or charterer of, or in possession or in control' of the offending ship, and at the time when the action is brought, the defendant is 'the beneficial owner as respects all the shares' of the ship to be arrested.
+In the Decurion case, 94 the Hong Kong High Court limited the scope for sister ship arrest, deciding that 'control' for the purposes of Section 12B(4) must mean something more than the control that would normally come with the possession of a ship.
 It was decided that 'control' of the ship rests with the person who is able to tell the person in possession of the ship what to do with the ship.
 By limiting the definition of control, the High Court has kept the test for whether or not an arrest can be made simple.
-A key passage of the judgment is:
+A key passage of the judgment is as follows:

 [T]he court is not looking to see if a party is exercising control over a company which is the charterer but to see if it is exercising control over the ship itself.
-Unless the corporate veil is lifted, the separate corporate identity of the contracting party in the charter party relationship cannot simply be ignored.88
+Unless the corporate veil is lifted, the separate corporate identity of the contracting party in the charter party relationship cannot simply be ignored.
+95